SpineEventEngine/chat-bot/ENVIRONMENT.md

    bot configuration.
 The Hangouts Chat system takes care of propagating user messages to this topic.

-   For the topic the `incoming-bot-messages-cloud-run` push subscription is created with a backoff retry policy and the acknowledgement deadline of 600 seconds.
+   For the topic the `incoming-bot-messages-cloud-run` [push subscription][push-subscription] is created with a backoff retry policy and the acknowledgement deadline of 600 seconds.
    The subscription delivers messages to the `/chat/incoming/event` endpoint of the Cloud Run [service](#cloud-run).